Critical Knowledge Organization Research Group

-The Critical Knowledge Organization Research Group investigates how power is instantiated in the tools and practices for describing, representing, filing, and organizing cultural entities (analogue, digital, or intangible).
+The Critical Knowledge Organization Research Group investigates how power is instantiated in the tools and practices for describing, representing, filing, and organising cultural documents, objects and processes (analogue, digital, or intangible).
 This critical lens probes the purposes and consequences of rules, standards and protocols developed for managing collections across institutional settings such as libraries, archives, repositories, and other sites of interest.

-Critical Knowledge Organization (CKO) focuses on the power-structures and power-dynamics manifested across cultural collections through the ordering systems and processes imposed upon them.
-Across numerous situations and contexts, we explore how this power is expressed and responded to.
-CKO tackles the question of how:
+The Critical Knowledge Organization Research Group studies such power structures and dynamics manifested across document and object collections through the ordering systems and processes imposed upon them.
+Across numerous situations and contexts, we explore how structures and practices of cognitive and social authority are expressed and responded to.

 • Do advances in technology (social media, semantic web, artificial intelligence) reproduce or challenge pre-existing biases in how cultural collections are represented?

-• How is the post-custodial turn in archives reflected in how collections are organized?
+• How is the post-custodial turn in libraries, museums and archives reflected in how collections are organized?

-Critical Knowledge Organization brings together various critical engagements across fields such as Library and Information Science, Digital Humanities, History, Film and Literature, to learn from one another of these variegated intersections of knowledge and power.
-The research groups promotes knowledge sharing among the CKO community at Linnaeus and beyond.
+The Critical Knowledge Organization Research Group brings together cross-disciplinary perspectives from fields such as Library and Information Science, Digital Humanities, History, Cultural Sciences, Film and Literature, to find new ways of addressing questions at the intersection of knowledge and power.
+The research group promotes knowledge sharing among the critical knowledge organization community at Linnaeus and beyond through publications, PhD courses and scholarly seminars.

 Research